HastarTara/oros/README.md

 # oros
+- dont use vscode live server however convenient it is - encourage more commits for better github activity/visibility
 - gather all experiments/snippets from phone and computer, put in this repo

 - build gyroscope / other phone sensor utilisation prototypes